 START SPREADIN’ THE NEWS

-Ok, so at some point you do need to tell everyone.
+Ok, so at some point, you do need to tell everyone.
 And don’t be surprised if some people hear from others you’ve told.
-Usually once you start those tweets, insta-posts and calls, you’ll be bombarded with congrats from those near and far, (and those close and not-so-close to you!).
+Usually, once you start those tweets, Instagram posts, and calls, you’ll be bombarded with congrats from those near and far, (and those close and not-so-close to you!).
 We suggest telling people the old-fashioned way, with a phone call, as there’s nothing like hearing your excitement over the phone.
 But, if you just can’t wait to get it out there, read on.

 HEAD TO THE SALON & TAKE A PIC

-Go get that mani so you can post that ring selfie in style!
-What you need to do once you’re engaged is go bold with a fun seasonal color or traditional with one of the classic pale pink more “bridal” shades.
+Go get that mani so you can post that newly engaged ring selfie in style!
+What we suggest is going bold with a fun seasonal color or traditional with one of the classic pale pink more “bridal” shades.
 (We love Essie’s “Mademoiselle” which is a sheer nude or “Ballet Slippers” for a pale pink but there are several “bridal hues” out there.)

 BE SMART: GET INSURANCE